Local-global principle and integral Tate conjecture for certain varieties: Lawson homology and the filtrations on cohomology

-\begin{thm} Let $X$ be a complex smooth projective variety.
-Then for any loop $L$ in $Z_1(X)$, there is a projective algebraic set $Y$ with a family of nodal curves $\Gamma \to Y \times X$ over $Y$ such that the map
+First we prove the main technical theorem of the section. \begin{thm} Let $X$ be a complex smooth projective variety.
+Then for any loop $L$ in $Z_1(X)$ (i.e. a continuous map from the circle to $Z_1(X)$), there is a connected projective algebraic set $W$ with a nodal family of one-cycles $W \leftarrow \Gamma \to X$ over $W$ such that the map